 The affiliate marketing team here at Acceleration Partners is always looking for innovative new ways to work with our clients and expand the scope of their programs.
-One of our new successful methods is the creation of storefronts that allow our merchants to partner with all kinds of non-traditional affiliates who otherwise wouldn’t be involved in affiliate marketing at all.
+One successful methods is the creation of online storefronts.
+Storefronts allow our merchants to partner with all kinds of non-traditional affiliates who otherwise wouldn’t be involved in affiliate marketing.

 For example Acceleration Partners helped facilitate a Tiny Prints storefront for Highlands Preschool in Piedmont, California.
 Tiny Prints set up a co-branded page on the Tiny Prints website featuring Highlands Preschool’s name and pictures and an assortment of Tiny Prints products.

 Tiny Prints’ storefront allowed parents and other friends of the school to purchase personalized holiday cards from Tiny Prints.
 For every purchase someone made through this special storefront, Tiny Prints donated 13% of the sale to the school.

 - For Tiny Prints, it brought in sales that might not ordinarily have come in.